Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Establishing Paternity in Court

-In New York, establishing paternity is a pivotal step for fathers wanting to assert their parental rights, especially for those not married to the mother at the child’s birth.
-The process can be initiated in family court where the father can file a Petition for Paternity.
+In New York, establishing paternity (legal parentage) is the essential first step for an unmarried father to secure rights to custody or visitation and to clarify support responsibilities.
+The process can be initiated in family court, where the father can file a Petition for Paternity.
 This legal action seeks a court order declaring that he is the child’s biological father.
 The procedure may require DNA testing if the paternity is contested.
 Court-established paternity is essential for fathers who wish to gain legal recognition and pursue custody or visitation rights.

 In New York, establishing paternity is a crucial step for fathers to secure their legal rights and responsibilities towards their child.